TeRRa HeAvEn Eco-Arts

 Homeschooling families

-Programs are designed by an experienced artist, nature educator, Waldorf-trained teacher, and parent, ensuring lessons are thoughtful, flexible, and family-aware.
+Programs are designed by an experienced artist, nature educator, Waldorf-trained advisor and parent, ensuring lessons are thoughtful, flexible and family-aware.
+While our classes are designed for learners of all ages, Mx.
+Van is also a California state-approved and insured online art vendor through Sky Mountain Charter School.

 Our Values